-Macapagal-Arroyo graduated valedictorian of her high school class at Assumption Convent.
-She studied at Georgetown University in Washington, D.C., and graduated magna cum laude from Assumption College with a bachelor’s degree in commerce.
-She later earned a master’s degree in economics from the Ateneo de Manila University, and a master’s degree and Ph.D. in economics from the University of the Philippines.
-Macapagal-Arroyo began her professional career as a teacher at Assumption College.
-She later became an assistant professor at the Ateneo de Manila University, and a senior lecturer at the UP School of Economics.
+Macapagal was born April 5, 1947.
+Her father was Diosdado Macapagal, who later served as Philippine president from 1961 to 1965.
+She studied at Georgetown University in Washington, DC, and graduated magna cum laude from Assumption College with a bachelor’s degree in commerce.
+She earned a master’s degree in economics from the Ateneo de Manila University, and a master’s degree and Ph.D. in economics from the University of the Philippines.
+She began her professional career as a teacher at Assumption College.
+She later became an assistant professor at the Ateneo de Manila University and a senior lecturer at the UP School of Economics.

 - San Juan, Phillipines